 Any person awarded a certificate of need for a project or an exemption from review pursuant to G.S.
 131E-184 are required to submit a plan of energy efficiency and water conservation that conforms to the rules, codes and standards implemented by the Construction Section of the Division of Health Service Regulation.
 The plan must be consistent with the applicant's representation in the written statement as described in paragraph one of Policy GEN-4.
-The plan shall not adversely affect patient or resident health, safety or infection control."
+The plan shall not adversely affect patient or resident health, safety or infection control.

-The proposed capital expenditure for this project is greater than \$2 million and less than \$5 million; therefore, Policy GEN-4 is applicable to this review.
-In Section B.11, page 21, the applicant provides a written commitment assuring improved energy efficiency and water conservation in its construction project.
-The applicant states that The Gardens of Columbus will be constructed to utilize the latest technologies to assure maximum energy efficiency.
+The proposed capital expenditure for this project is greater than \$5 million; therefore, Policy GEN-4 is applicable to this review.
+In Section B.11, pages 21-22, the applicant states that The Gardens of Warrenton will be constructed to utilize the latest technologies to assure maximum energy efficiency and meet the NC Energy Conservation Code.
 The applicant further states that the energy efficient design will allow for the fulfillment of the 2019 SMFP Policy GEN-4.

-In Section K, page 53, the applicant provides examples of strategies to be incorporated as energy saving features into the construction plans.
-The applicant adequately demonstrates that the application includes a written statement describing the project's plan to assure improved energy efficiency and water conservation.
+In Section K, pages 61-62, the applicant provides examples of strategies to be incorporated as energy saving features into the construction plans.
+The applicant adequately demonstrates the project's plan to assure improved energy efficiency and water conservation.
 The application is consistent with Policy GEN-4.